Cristian Medina: International career

 Medina was part of Argentina's U15 squad that won the 2017 South American Championship under manager Diego Placente on home soil, as they defeated Brazil in the final.
 Two years later, Medina was selected by Pablo Aimar's U17s for the 2019 South American Championship in Peru and the 2019 FIFA World Cup in Brazil.
 He scored once, versus Paraguay, in seven matches as they won the former competition, prior to featuring three times at the latter; as they reached the round of sixteen.

 Medina competed for Argentina at the 2024 Summer Olympics.

 Style of play

-Medina is primarily a central midfielder, though is capable of playing in various positions across the midfield.
+Medina is primarily a central midfielder, though he is capable of playing in various positions across the midfield.
 He was dubbed the next Fernando Gago by some Argentine media.